 But for now, stick with me in thinking of cash value life insurance as a non-correlated asset…one that could add a significant bump in those seeking a bit more alpha for their investment portfolio.

-That graph is representative of data that was gathered by Ibbotson in the study that was commissioned by NYL.
+This graphic is representative of the data gathered by Ibbotson in the study that was commissioned by NYL.
 What it shows is truly amazing.

-The graph proves to all the naysayers that by adding a portion of your investment portfolio to a plain old whole life contract, you would improve the overall result of your entire portfolio.
+It proves that adding a portion of your liquid net worth (money/portfolio/savings) to a plain old whole life contract, you stand to improve the overall result of your entire portfolio.
 I should also point out, this information holds true for any whole life insurance policy, not just those issued by New York Life.

 Gasp!
 It can’t be.

-Muni Bonds are not nearly attractive as they once were with questions surrounding ratings agencies that issue the bond ratings and the significant risk of capital in the inevitable rising interest rate environment over the next few years.
+Muni Bonds are not nearly attractive as they once were with questions surrounding rating agencies that issue the bond ratings and the significant risk to capital in the inevitable rising interest rate environment over the coming decades.

 Whole life dividends tend to more or less mirror the Moody’s Bond Index, with some lag of course.
 Keep in mind that as interest rates rise, life insurance company general accounts will surely benefit, however, the upward movement will take time.